seanlaw/seanlaw.github.io/_posts/uncategorized/2015-07-09-anaconda-environments.md

 source deactivate py34
 {% endhighlight %}
 <br><br>
 It's that easy!
-When call Python now, it should revert back to your root environment.
+When you call Python now, it should revert back to your root environment.